-Our Coronet Regal Valance offers a stunning laurel-and-floral medallion defined by a subdued color palette: Chambray, Navy, Stone, or Wheat.
+Our Coronet Regal Valance offers a stunning laurel-and-floral medallion defined by a subdued color palette in chambray, stone, or wheat.
 This dramatic style is available with or without a center tassel.
 Create a stunning focal point with matching Coronet Rod Pocket Panels beneath!
 Define your décor today!

 Visit the Related Products tab to view the complete Coronet Collection.
 For tips on how to measure your windows, check out the Diagrams tab.
 See the Description tab for more product information.

 Try out our Design-on-a-Photo service to see how this gorgeous Regal valance will look on your windows before you buy!

 Featuring: This lined 50” wide Regal valance, without a center tassel, is mounted on a continental rod and displayed on a 40” wide window.

 This style is an RLF Home original design.